Google Analytics is a powerful web service that gives you insights into your website. But exactly can it help you?

 What is Google Analytics?

 Google Analytics gives you the tools you need to better understand your customers.
-You can then use those business insights to take action, such as improving your website, creating tailored audience lists, and more. - Source
+You can then use those business insights to take action, such as improving your website, creating tailored audience lists, and more. - Google's official documentation

-More simply put, Google Analytics (GA) is a web analytics service provided by Google on the Google Marketing Platform that allows you to track and measure your website or application’s traffic with powerful insights and reports.
+More simply put, Google Analytics (GA) is a web analytics service provided by Google on the Google Marketing Platform.
+It allows you to track and measure your website’s traffic with powerful insights and reports.

 The base version of Google Analytics is free.
 You have the option of upgrading to the 360 suite, which will open up some feature limits, but most of you probably don’t need this as it is more geared towards high traffic websites.